-For communication of alarms from machinery space to bridge area and accommodation for engineering personnel detailed requirements are contained in M29.
+For communication of alarms from machinery space to bridge area and accommodation for engineering personnel detailed requirements are contained in TL- R M29.

-- 1. The requirements of M36 are implemented for engines: - i) when an application for certification of an engine is dated on or after 1 July 2017; or - ii) which are installed in new ships for which the date of contract for construction is on or after 1 July 2017. - The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and shipbuilder.
-For further details regarding the date of "contract for construction", refer to TL-PR 29.
+- 1. This requirement is implemented for engines: - i) when an application for certification of an engine is dated on or after 1 January 2020; or - ii) which are installed in new ships for which the date of contract for construction is on or after 1 January 2020. - 2.
+The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and shipbuilder.
+For further details regarding the date of "contract for construction", refer to TL- PR 29.